How to plan the perfect solar panel installation

 - Ask them what solar panels and inverters they recommend and have experience installing.

 - Ask for local references form clients they have installed for.

 - Ask them what accreditations and licenses they have, like NABCEP accreditation, among other things.

-- Ask them what they take care of regarding permitting and what you’re responsible for in terms of the permitting process.
+- Ask them what they take care of regarding permitting and inspections and what you’re responsible for in terms of the permitting, engineering and inspections processes.

 Finally, the big day comes when your solar contractor starts prepping your roof and house for your new solar panel system.
 That’s also usually when they bring the solar panels and other equipment to your home.

 The actual installation will usually take between one and three days to install, depending on the size of the system and the roofing materials.
 The process starts by making sure the roof is sound and ready for the solar panels and racking equipment to hold them in place.
 At this time the installer—though sometimes the utility—may have to install a new power meter that allows for bi-directional metering of electricity, allowing for net-metering.